digital-asset/daml/docs/source/app-dev/app-arch.rst

 When you deploy your application to a production ledger, you need to authenticate the identities of your users.

 DAML ledgers support a unified interface for authorization of commands.
-Some DAML ledgers like for example https://projectdabl.com offer integrated authentication and authorization, but you can also use an external service provider like https://auth0.com.
+Some DAML ledgers, like for example https://projectdabl.com, offer integrated authentication and authorization, but you can also use an external service provider like https://auth0.com.
 The DAML react libraries support interfacing with a DAML ledger that validates authorization of incoming requests.
-Simply initialize your ``DamlLedger`` object with the token obtained by the proper issuer.
+Simply initialize your ``DamlLedger`` object with the token obtained by the respective token issuer.
 How authorization works and the form of the required tokens is described in the :ref:`Authorization <authorization>` section.

 Developer workflow